xkbcommon/libxkbcommon/README.md

 ## Compatibility with X11

-libxkbcommon is compatible with X11, except for some obscure features.
+xkbcommon is compatible with X11, except for some obscure features.

 See the [Compatibility](doc/compatibility.md) page for further details.